Russia: Navalny supporters denied prison visit and detained

 Within weeks of being imprisoned, Navalny said he developed severe back and leg pains and was effectively deprived of sleep because a guard checks on him hourly at night.
 He went on a hunger strike last Wednesday, demanding access to proper medication and a visit from his doctor.

-Russia’s state penitentiary service has said Navalny is receiving all the medical help he needs.
+Russia’s state penitentiary service has said Navalny is receiving all the medical help he needs, but Vasilyeva and others from the Alliance of Doctors had vowed to go to the prison on Tuesday if the politician wasn’t allowed a visit from a qualified independent physician by Monday night.

+“We’re gathering there not to protest.
+We’re gathering there to save a man who, like any one of us, has the right to life and health,” Vasilyeva said in a YouTube video Monday.

 In an Instagram post Monday, Navalny said that three of the 15 people he is housed with were diagnosed with tuberculosis.
 He said he had a strong cough and a fever with a temperature of 38.1 degrees Celsius (100.6 F).